mpalash/aliakbarmehta/content/purgatory-edit.md

   - PE ~ Purgatory Edit, excerpts
   - PE ~ Purgatory Edit, methodology
   - European Media Art Platform (EMAP) Residency
+  - " Trolls in the election campaign: Who protects us from fake news?"
   - "purgatory EDIT: A Multimedia Installation That Questions The Vocabularies Of Violence"
   - " Making the Invisible Visible "